Do you trust your contractor to honestly answer your HVAC questions?

 - What’s broken?
 If the problem is the compressor or leaky coils, it’s probably too expensive to repair it.
 On the other hand, if it’s an electrical problem, it may be a simple and inexpensive fix.

-- Does the unit use the old R22 refrigerant (Freon) that’s being phased out by the EPA?
+- Does the unit use the old R22 refrigerant (Freon) that’s now phased out by the EPA?
 If so, you may need to replace it soon anyway.

 Here is a resource that can help you decide: Repair or Replace?
 A Guide to Making an Informed Choice When Your HVAC Unit is Down